 A good air compressor energy efficiency strategy relies on an integrated approach that incorporates the following opportunities:

 - Climate Energy Efficiency Case Study: Futuris Automotive 2011 (Opens in a new window)

 Futuris provides seating and interior trim on a just-in-time basis to Ford Australia.
 At their Cambellfield site between 2008 and 2009 they more than halved their average energy intensity.
 This case study outlines a demonstration project that set out to identify further cost-effective energy-efficiency opportunities.

 - North American Case Studies - Compressed Air Systems 2004

 - Natural Resources Canada

-This content provides links to a number of compressed air case studies drawn from a range of programs across Canadian and United States industries.
+This content provides links to a number of compressed air case studies drawn from a range of programs across North American industries.

 - Energy Efficiency Best Practice Guide: Compressed Air Systems 2009 (Opens in a new window)